-- Number of units deployed. - o In 2021, Clear Blue deployed 3,190 units for a total number of units of 9,352 to date.
+- Number of units deployed: - In Q1 2022, Clear Blue deployed 296 units for a total number of units of 9,648 to date.
 Every system sold includes ongoing Illumience and EaaS management services.
-Today Clear Blue has the most extensive data collection of production systems in the world, with over 8.4 million operating days of site production data and more than 10 billion cloud transactions, allowing the Company to build smarter and higher performing products and services.
+Today Clear Blue has the most extensive data collection of production systems in the world, with over 8.7 million operating days of site production data and more than 10 billion cloud transactions, allowing the Company to build smarter and higher performing products and services. - Amount of Committed Ongoing Service Revenue:

-- Amount of Committed Ongoing Service Revenue - Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
+• Every unit sold by Clear Blue comes with an initial EaaS/Illumience service contract, typically for three years.
 At the end of the initial term, customers renew the service contract.
-As a result, Clear Blue carries a balance sheet item showing the amount of sold and paid for service revenue that it will recognize over time.
+As a result, Clear Blue carries a balance sheet item showing the amount of sold and paid service revenue that it will recognize over time.
 Tracking the growth of this item is a crucial metric for the Company's progress.